Tan Rallt Wen is a Grade II listed building in the Isle of Anglesey local planning authority area, Wales. First listed on 15 May 2002. Cottage.

 Description

-The interior of the cottage is open to the roof, which has pegged, chamfered, collared trusses.
-There is an inglenook with huge chamfered bressumer to the N, infilled with brick and with a cast iron grate.
+Inside the cottage, the space is open to the roof, which features pegged, chamfered, collared trusses.
+There is an inglenook with a large chamfered bressumer at the north end, infilled with brick and equipped with a cast iron grate.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.